oguayasa/CrypticityAndVisualSearch-Pt1/README.md

 }
 ```

 A close reading of the code will show that "statistic", "lowCI", "upCI", and "p", are formatted into the output.
-When reporting test results, it is best practice to include the test statistic itself (V), lower and upper confidence intervals, and finally the p-value.
-All of these together, not just the p-value, make interpreting the meaning and strength of the test results much easier.
+When reporting test results it is best practice to include the test statistic itself (in this case, V), lower and upper confidence intervals, and p-values.
+All of these together, not just the p-values, make interpreting the meaning and strength of the test results much easier.
+When these results are drafted into a manuscript, they will be presented with the median values.

 ### Observational Study results